perfsonar/docs/pwa_configure.rst

 ``index.js`` contains default values for various test specification.
 Update this to your liking (please send us comments if we should be using a different default).

 When you update this file, all PWA services will automatically restart.
 Please monitor logs by doing ``sudo docker exec -it pwa-admin1 pm2 logs``

+if running Docker, or

+``/var/log/messages`` if running RPMs

 Logging
 ========================